KennyOliver/FlavorLang/README.md

 ### 9. 🔎 Switch-Case Logic <a id="switch-case-logic"></a>

 Use `check` and `is` for multiple condition matching.
+The fallback case can be provided with an `else`.

 ```py
 let dessert = "cake";